Learning Counterfactually Invariant Predictors: Counterfactually invariant prediction (CIP)

 where $\mathcal{L}(\hat{\mathbf{Y}})$ is a task-dependent loss function (e.g., cross-entropy for classification, or mean squared error for regression) and $\gamma \ge 0$ is a parameter that regulates the trade-off between predictive performance and counterfactual invariance.

 \paragraph{The meaning of $\gamma$ and how to choose it.} The second term in \cref{eq:total_loss} amounts to the additional objective of CI, which is typically at odds with predictive performance within the observational distribution $\mathcal{L}$.
 In practice, driving \hsciconly{} to zero, i.e., viewing our task as a constrained optimization problem, typically deteriorates predictive performance too much to be useful for prediction---especially in small data settings.\footnote{In particular, \hsciconly{} does not regularize an ill-posed problem, i.e., it does not merely break ties between predictors with equal $\mathcal{L}(\hat{\mathbf{Y}})$.
 Hence it also need not decay to zero as the sample size increases.} As the choice of $\gamma$ amounts to choosing an operating point between predictive performance and CI, it cannot be selected in a data-driven fashion.
-As different settings call for different tradeoffs, we advocate for employing the following procedure: (i) Train an unconstrained predictor for a base predictive performance (e.g., 92\% accuracy or $0.21$ MSE). (ii) Fix a tolerance level $\alpha$, indicating the maximally tolerable loss in predictive performance (e.g., at most 5\% drop in accuracy or at most 10\% increase in MSE). (iii) Perform a log-spaced binary search on $\gamma$ (e.g., on $[1e-4, 1e4]$) to find the largest $\gamma$ such that the predictive performance of the resulting predictor achieves predictive performance within the tolerance $\alpha$---see \cref{app:choosinggamma} for an illustration. \paragraph{Estimating the \hsciconly{} from samples.} The key benefit of \hsciconly{} as a conditional independence measure is that it does not require parametric assumptions on the underlying probability distributions, and it is applicable for any mixed, multi-dimensional data modalities, as long as we can define positive definite kernels on them.
+As different settings call for different tradeoffs, we advocate for employing the following procedure: (i) Train an unconstrained predictor for a base predictive performance (e.g., 92\% accuracy or $0.21$ MSE). (ii) Fix a tolerance level $\alpha$, indicating the maximally tolerable loss in predictive performance (e.g., at most 5\% drop in accuracy or at most 10\% increase in MSE). (iii) Perform a log-spaced binary search on $\gamma$ (e.g., on $[10^{-4}, 10^4]$) to find the largest $\gamma$ such that the predictive performance of the resulting predictor achieves predictive performance within the tolerance $\alpha$---see \cref{app:choosinggamma} for an illustration.
+A similar search for the optimal value of $\gamma$ can be conducted, when there is a fixed requirement for a maximum tolerance of counterfactual invariance as measured by \hsciconly{}. \paragraph{Estimating the \hsciconly{} from samples.} The key benefit of \hsciconly{} as a conditional independence measure is that it does not require parametric assumptions on the underlying probability distributions, and it is applicable for any mixed, multi-dimensional data modalities, as long as we can define positive definite kernels on them.
 Given $n$ samples $\{(\hat{\mathbf{y}}_i, \mathbf{a}_i, \mathbf{w}_i, \mathbf{s}_i) \}_{i = 1}^n$, denote with $\hat{K}_{\mathbf{\hat{Y}}}$ the kernel matrix with entries $[\hat{K}_{\mathbf{\hat{Y}}}]_{i,j} \coloneqq k_{\hat{\mathbf{Y}}}(\hat{\mathbf{y}}_i, \hat{\mathbf{y}}_j)$, and let $\hat{K}_{\mathbf{A}\cup \mathbf{W}}$ be the kernel matrix for $\mathbf{A}\cup \mathbf{W}$.
 We estimate the $H_{\mathbf{\hat{Y}},\mathbf{A}\cup \mathbf{W}\mid \mathbf{S}} \equiv H_{\mathbf{\hat{Y}},\mathbf{A}\cup \mathbf{W}\mid \mathbf{S}}(\cdot)$ as